Support the VMC, donate today!

 Look at the at the second picture down and think about this question for a second.
 Could that man be a cop?
 He is well built, clean cut and his eyes could be saying "Don't do anything illegal, I am watching you."
 In case you didn't know, the man on that photo is legendary punk rocker Henry Rollins.

 The clean cut athletic looking man above him is also not a cop.
-He is 29 year old Michael Corbett of Toronto.
-On June 26th he was caught on video, smashing the light bars and windows of a cop car that was earlier smashed by militants who were protesting the G20 meetings in Corbett's city.
+He is a 29 year man from Toronto.
+On June 26th he was caught on video, smashing the light bars and windows of a cop car that was earlier smashed by militants who were protesting the G20 meetings.

 Four days later the website acreativerevolution.ca posted this blog entry which included screen grabs from the video and the phone number for Toronto Crime Stoppers: